open-craft/superset/README-openedx.md

 1. Add various users as staff members to your courses.
 1. Login to Superset as one of those staff members, and view the `Open edX Enrollment` chart created above.
    Note that it shows different course enrollment data depending on who is logged in.

-### Know issues

-[Superset caches][cache-superset] charts and result sets by default, and these caches don't take into account dynamic row-based permissions.
-So you have to refresh the cache in order to see different data for different users.

-This can be fixed with configuration, but might prove a detriment to performance.

 [roles-superset]: https://superset.apache.org/docs/security/#provided-roles
 [sql-templating-superset]: https://superset.apache.org/docs/installation/sql-templating/#sql-templating